Discover Norway through scenic film locations

 Roar Uthaug's Norwegian disaster film The Wave takes place on the shores of the Geirangerfjord.
 It was inspired by a real rockfall which resulted in a giant tidal wave and devastated a village in Tafjord in 1934.
 A crevice in the Åkernes mountain on the Geirangerfjord has been monitored constantly ever since.

 The main character in the film is an experienced geologist named Kristian, played by Kristoffer Joner.
 It is his last day of work at the Åkerneset monitoring station in Geiranger when the catastrophe occurs: huge boulders fall into the fjord and trigger the tsunami he has always feared.
-In the midst of panic, Kristian tries to take his family to safety.
+In the midst of panic, Kristian tries to bring his family to safety.

 In addition to the Geirangerfjord itself, Havila Hotel Geiranger is also an important location for the film.
 Kristian’s wife Idun (Ane Dahl Torp) works there and manages to hunker down inside a bunker when the tidal wave approaches.
 In the film, the hotel's entrance is on Maråkvegen, but in reality, it is at the upper main building.